 What Causes Crawl Space Flooding?

 Soil washout refers to the process by which water erodes and breaks down soil.
-Austin and San Antonio both contain regions of land with sandy loam soils, which are easily displaced by rain or sprinklers in your yard.
 As the water drains through the soil, particles of dirt shift and cause the structural integrity of the ground to get weaker.
 In addition, the soil becomes muddy and soft.
 When this groundwater seeps into the soil within your crawl space, it can water to build up and flood below your home.

 Water can get into your crawl space in more ways than one.
 Often, leaking pipes are a major source of moisture below your home.
 If one of your appliances springs a leak, it’s likely dripping into your crawl space and slowly collecting.
 Left unchecked, leaking pipes cause massive amounts of flooding in your crawl space and end up leading to other crawl space problem signs such as humidity or mold.